redshiftzero/fairness/README.md

 Also based on Zemel et al., this metric characterizes the degree to which similar people are characterized similarly [TODO].

+### Relative Error Rates

+This metric measures if the algorithm in question has a higher error rate with respect to the protected class.
+Unevenly distributed errors are one way that algorithms can be discriminatory.

 ## Examples

 Clone the repo and make sure the requirements (in `requirements.conda`) are satisfied.